-A day care or day nursery (i.e.: a child care operation in which services are regularly provided to seven or more children), shall be subject to the following conditions:
+A child care operation, in which services are regularly provided to seven or more children, is subject to the following conditions:

-- (a) The operation is in accordance with all applicable provincial laws and regulations. - (b) A limit of one day care or day nursery will be permitted on any street. - (c) The use will not occupy more than 70 m or 40% of the floor area, whichever is less. - (d) Provision for off-street parking will be required as per the off-street parking requirements of these Regulations. - (e) The drop-off and pick-up of children will not interfere with the free flow of vehicular traffic. - (f) The use is not located adjacent to or near hazardous, dangerous, or incompatible uses.
+- (a) The operation is in accordance with all applicable provincial laws and regulations. - (b) A limit of one day care or day nursery will be permitted on any street. - (c) The use will not occupy more than 70 m2 or 40% of the floor area, whichever is less. - (d) Provision for off-street parking will be required as per the off-street parking requirements of these Regulations. - (e) The drop-off and pick-up of children will not interfere with the free flow of vehicular traffic. - (f) The use is not located adjacent to or near hazardous, dangerous, or incompatible uses.
 These include, but are not limited to, heavy industrial uses, service stations, garages, night clubs, and amusement uses.

-12. Boarding House Residential
+13. Boarding House Residential/Bed and Breakfast

-A boarding, lodging house or tourist home shall be permitted as a discretionary use in any dwelling that can adequately accommodate the specified number of persons.
+A boarding or lodging house is permitted in any dwelling that can adequately accommodate the specified number of persons.
 The total number of boarders or lodgers shall not exceed (5) persons.

-A "bed and breakfast" use in a dwelling may be permitted to provide room and board for tourists or the travelling public, under the following conditions:
+A bed and breakfast use in a dwelling may be permitted as a discretionary use to provide room and board for tourists or the travelling public, under the following conditions:

-- (a) the use does not detract from the residential character of the neighbourhood; - (b) the use is carried out by a resident/owner of the dwelling unit; - (c) the dwelling in which the Bed and Breakfast use is carried out is similar in exterior finish, design, height, and scale to a private residential dwelling; - (d) one parking space shall be provided for each guest room on the lot; - (e) Council may require the parking area to be screened by a fence, or hedge; - (f) the maximum number of guest rooms shall be five (5), and - (g) the establishment shall be licensed under the Tourist Establishment Regulations, as amended from time to time.
+- (a) the use does not detract from the residential character of the neighbourhood: - (b) the use is carried out by a resident/owner of the dwelling unit; - (c) the dwelling in which the Bed and Breakfast use is carried out is similar in exterior finish, design, height, and scale to a private residential dwelling; - (d) one parking space shall be provided for each guest room on the lot; - (e) Council may require the parking area to be screened by a fence, or hedge: - (f) the maximum number of guest rooms shall be five (5), and - (g) the establishment shall be licensed under the Tourist Establishment Regulations, as amended from time to time.

-No development shall be permitted within 15 metres of the high water mark of rivers or streams, or within 15 metres of the shoreline of ponds, with the exception of conservation structures such as those designed to control flooding and erosion as well as bridges, pathways, and public services.
+No development will be permitted within 15 metres of the high water mark of rivers or streams, or within 15 metres of the shoreline of ponds, with the exception of conservation structures such as those designed to control flooding and erosion as well as bridges, pathways, and public services.
 Development of marine or water related uses such as wharfs, slipways, boathouse, etc. may be permitted.
 All development occurring within these limits is subject to the approval of Council and the Department of Environment and Conservation.